ned14/outcome/doc/src/content/alternatives/leaf.md

 #### Cons:

-- Sad path control flow is implied which suits code which almost never fails, but is less suited for code where sad path control flow is not uncommon and/or where auditing during code review of sad path logic is particularly important.

-- Requires out of band storage for state e.g. thread local storage, or a global synchronised ring buffer.
+- Requires out of band storage for state e.g. thread local storage, or a global synchronised ring buffer[^2].

     - If thread local storage is chosen as the out of band storage, transporting LEAF state across threads requires manual intervention.